Wednesdaysama/Metagenomics/Shotgun_sequence.md

         singlem summarise --input-taxonomic-profile "$file" --output-taxonomic-profile-with-extras "$output_file"
     done

 Download all *.with_extras.tsv to local laptop and run **SingleM_rela_abun.py**.
-This calculates relative abundance and generates sheets for plotting.
+This calculates the genus-level relative abundance and generates sheets for bubble and NMDS plot.

 </details>